mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

     For more information, read the page about [JCEF](jcef.md).

-!!! question "What is the future of MPS especially regarding the cloud?"
+!!! question "What is the future of MPS, especially regarding the cloud?"

     - [What is the future of MPS?](https://specificlanguages.com/posts/2022-06/22-what-is-the-future-of-mps/){{ blog('sl') }}